rhiot/rhiot/docs/readme.md

 ### Camel GPSD component

 Camel [GPSD](http://www.catb.org/gpsd) component can be used to read current GPS information from that device.
-With Camel GPS GPSD you can just connect a GPS receiver to your computer's USB port and read the GPS data - the component will make sure that GPS daemon is up, running and switched to the [NMEA mode](http://www.gpsinformation.org/dale/nmea.htm).
+With Camel GPSD you can just connect a GPS receiver to your computer's USB port and read the GPS data - the component will make sure that GPS daemon is up, running and switched to the [NMEA mode](http://www.gpsinformation.org/dale/nmea.htm).
 The component also takes care of parsing the